nop33/si/src/content/blog/setting-expectations-for-extreme-risk-mitigation-through-policy-change/index.md

 7. *Avoid pursuing activities that compromise long-term policy work.* Long-term policy engagement requires credibility, trust and sustained exchange.
 Therefore, it is essential to preserve integrity, cultivate relationships and facilitate constructive discussions with other policy actors.
 8. *Avoid pushing for weak and uncertain policy recommendations.* The dynamics of policy change suggest that, when change happens, it is likely to remain locked in for decades.
 This property of policymaking is helpful because it means that policy change can encode choices with lasting effects.
 However, it also means that implementing inadequate policies can badly affect years of policymaking.
 Therefore, policy actors who care about mitigating global catastrophes should be prudent and adopt an adaptive approach to policy recommendations.

 The underlying idea of this blog post is important.
 It goes further than reviewing the dynamics of policy change and sketching implications for policy engagement.
 The exercise was to (1) take a normative change related to the long-term future (i.e. improve preparedness), (2) check what the empirical evidence tells us how this change could manifest, (3) adjust expectations and strategies for going forward.
-We believe that without (2), policy actors who care about the long-term future would commit mistakes in (3) which could slow down the reduction of extreme risks.
+We believe that without (2), policy actors who care about the long-term future would commit mistakes in (3) which could slow down the reduction of global catastrophic risks.
 Therefore, with this blog post, we want to motivate others to replicate the exercises on adjacent topics and contribute to build an empirically-driven field for long-term governance.

 *Photo credit: [Axel Antas-Bergkvist](https://unsplash.com/@aabergkvist?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).*